mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/payments.md

 # Payments over the Phone [Developer Preview]

-_introduction here_
+There are various scenarios when you may want to charge the user during the phone call, for example, automated order processing, subscription renewal, debt collection.
+To do that securely with credit cards, the application which deals with sensitive card data (numbers, expiration dates, security codes) must follow PCI compliance rules.
+Vonage Voice API provides you with the option to seamlessly embed secure payment processing into the call flow using [NCCO](https://developer.vonage.com/voice/voice-api/guides/ncco) syntax.

-> Payments over the Phone are currently offered as [Developer Preview](/product-lifecycle/dev-preview).
+> Payments over the Phone are currently offered as [Developer Preview](https://developer.vonage.com/product-lifecycle/dev-preview).
 The feature can be used in your projects for supported scenarios (see below).
 The following limitations apply:
 <ul style='list-style:disc;margin-left:16px;margin-top:16px;'><li style='margin-bottom:16px;'>payment gateway configuration is being done by request,</li>
 <li style='margin-bottom:16px;'>`pay` action supported for inbound calls only,</li>
 <li style='margin-bottom:16px;'>US dollars supported as the only currency,</li>